-Section 12.0 Personnel
+Section 13.0 Personnel

-12.1 Criminal Records Check
+Criminal Records Check

-- 12.1.1 Pursuant to section 23-17-34 of the General Laws, any person seeking employment in a nursing facility, hired after July 21, 1992, and having routine contact with a resident without the presence of other employees, shall be subject to a criminal background check, prior to, or within one week of employment. - 12.1.2 Said employee through the employer shall apply to the bureau of criminal identification of the state or local police department for a statewide criminal records check.
-Fingerprinting shall not be required as part of this check. - 12.1.3 In those situations in which no disqualifying information has been found, the bureau of criminal identification (BCI) of the state or local police shall inform the applicant and the employer in writing. - 12.1.4 Any disqualifying information as defined in these regulations, according to the provisions of section 23-17-34 of the General Laws, will be conveyed to the applicant in writing, by the bureau of criminal identification.
-The employer shall also be notified that disqualifying
+- 13.1 Pursuant to section 23-17-34 of the General Laws, any person seeking employment in a nursing facility, hired after July 21, 1992, and having routine contact with a resident without the presence of other employees, shall be subject to a criminal background check, to be initiated prior to, or within one week of employment. - 13.2 Said employee through the employer shall apply to the bureau of criminal identification of the state or local police department for a statewide criminal records check.
+Fingerprinting shall not be required as part of this check.

-- information has been discovered, but shall not be informed of the nature of the disqualifying information. - 12.1.5 The employer shall maintain on file, subject to inspection by the Department of Health, evidence that criminal records checks have been initiated on all employees seeking employment after July 21, 1992 as well as the results of said check.
-Failure to maintain this evidence shall be grounds to revoke the license or registration of the employer. - 12.1.6 If an applicant has undergone a statewide criminal records check within eighteen (18) months of an application for employment, then an employer may request from the bureau a letter indicating if any disqualifying information was discovered.
+- 13.3 In those situations in which no disqualifying information has been found, the bureau of criminal identification (BCI) of the state or local police shall inform the applicant and the employer in writing. - 13.4 Any disqualifying information, as defined below, according to the provisions of section 23-17-34 of the General Laws, will be conveyed to the applicant in writing, by the bureau of criminal identification.
+The employer shall also be notified that disqualifying information has been discovered, but shall not be informed by the BCI of the nature of the disqualifying information. - 13.4.1 Disqualifying information, as defined in Chapter 23-17-37 of the Rhode Island General Laws, as amended, means information produced by a criminal records review pertaining to conviction, for the following crimes will result in a letter to the employee and employer disqualifying the applicant from said employment: murder, voluntary manslaughter, involuntary manslaughter, first degree sexual assault, second degree sexual assault, third degree sexual assault, assault on persons sixty (60) years of age or older, child abuse, assault with intent to commit specified felonies (murder, robbery, rape, burglary, or the abominable and detestable crime against nature), felony assault, patient abuse, neglect or mistreatment of patients, burglary, first degree arson, robbery, felony drug offenses, larceny or felony banking law violations. - 13.5 The employer shall maintain on file, subject to inspection by the Department of Health, evidence that criminal records checks have been initiated on all employees seeking employment after July 21, 1992 as well as the results of said check.
+Failure to maintain this evidence shall be grounds to revoke the license or registration of the employer. - 13.6 If an applicant has undergone a statewide criminal records check within eighteen (18) months of an application for employment, then an employer may request from the bureau a letter indicating if any disqualifying information was discovered.
 The bureau will respond without disclosing the nature of the disqualifying information.
-This letter may be maintained on file to satisfy the requirements of Chapter 23-17-34. - 12.1.7 An employee against whom disqualifying information has been found may request that a copy of the criminal background report be sent to the employer who shall make a judgement regarding the continued employment of the employee. - 12.2 Each nursing facility shall maintain and implement written personnel policies and procedures supporting sound resident care and personnel practices.
-Such policies shall be reviewed annually and updated as necessary. - 12.3 Various categories of personnel working in resident care areas shall be clearly identifiable to residents and the public. - 12.3.1 All personnel shall wear an identification badge, which includes the employee's name and title, written in easily readable type. - 12.4 There shall be a job description for each classification of position which delineates qualifications, duties, authority and responsibilities inherent in each position. - a) For those selected non-licensed personnel authorized to administer drugs in accordance with section 23.7 herein, a job description delineating qualifications, duties and responsibilities shall be provided.
+This letter may be maintained on file to satisfy the requirements of Chapter 23-17-34. - 13.7 An employee against whom disqualifying information has been found may request that a copy of the criminal background report be sent to the employer who shall make a judgement regarding the continued employment of the employee.

+Policies and Procedures

+13.8 Each nursing facility shall maintain and implement written personnel policies and procedures supporting sound resident care and personnel practices.
+Such policies shall be reviewed annually and updated as necessary.

+Job Descriptions

+13.9 There shall be a job description for each classification of position which delineates qualifications, duties, authority and responsibilities inherent in each position.

+a) For those selected non-licensed personnel authorized to administer drugs in accordance with section 23.9 herein, a job description delineating qualifications, duties and responsibilities shall be provided.